 Escalation and Deterrence in the Second Space Age

-Escalation and Deterrence in the Second Space Age, a new study by the CSIS Aerospace Security Project.
-This report discusses the evolution of space as a contested domain, the changing threats to U.S. space systems, deterrence theory and its applications to the space domain, and findings from a space crisis exercise administered by CSIS and the Secure World Foundation last year.
+Escalation and Deterrence in the Second Space Age, a new report by the CSIS Aerospace Security Project, discusses the evolution of space as a contested domain, the changing threats to U.S. space systems, deterrence theory and its applications to the space domain, and findings from a space crisis exercise administered by CSIS last year.

 To learn more about this study and hear from a panel of space security experts, check out the Escalation and Deterrence in the Second Space Age webcast.